-Partial or Full Day Visits with Local Tribes and Schools
+Partial or Full Day Visits with Local Communities and Schools

 If you have an extra half day, full day, or 2 days in your itinerary, we have many activities we can suggest.
 These opportunities will allow you to meet and understand much more about the lives of everyday Tanzanians than you will on typical safari itineraries that are mostly focused on viewing animals.